Common Name(s): Alpha hydroxy acids, Citric acid, Fruit acids, Gluconolactone, Glycolic acid, Lactic acid, Malic acid, Tartaric acid

 Fruit acids have been used to treat a range of dermatological conditions, including acne, photoaging, dry skin, psoriasis, actinic keratosis, and melasma.
-Additionally, they have been investigated as a treatment for fibromyalgia.
+Additionally, they have been investigated as a treatment for fibromyalgia, dental scaling, and dry mouth, and for prevention and treatment of urinary tract stones.
+However, apart from topical application, clinical trials are lacking to support any additional indications.

-For dry skin disorders, alpha hydroxy acid 8% to 10% cream or lotion is applied 2 to 3 times daily to the affected area.
-If the dry skin persists after 2 weeks, the concentration can be increased by 2% to 4%.
-Once the skin appears healthy, the frequency can be reduced to every 2 to 3 days.
-1 For fibromyalgia, clinical data suggest the use of 3 Super Malic tablets (each containing malic acid 200 mg) twice daily.
-2 Dosing for chemical peels involving glycolic acid will depend on a variety of factors, including the condition being treated, patient expectations, patient age, cumulative sun exposure, skin type, area being treated, peeling agent used, concentration of peel agent, frequency of application, quantity applied, and length of time applied.
+Chemical peels: Dosing for chemical peels involving glycolic acid may depend on a variety of factors, including the condition being treated, patient expectations, patient age, cumulative sun exposure, skin type, area being treated, peeling agent used, concentration of peel agent, frequency of application, quantity applied, and length of time applied.
 Typically, on the first visit, glycolic acid is applied for approximately 2 to 3 minutes to determine sensitivity and provide guidance for future length of exposure.
-Intervals between peels are generally 2 to 4 weeks, and 6 to 8 peels are required for most patients.
-3 , 4
+Intervals between peels are generally 2 to 4 weeks; 6 to 8 peels are required for most patients.

 Hypersensitive individuals and those with irritated skin should use alpha hydroxy acids cautiously.
-Patients who have undergone recent cosmetic surgeries, patients with open wounds, and those who have used isotretinoin therapy within the last 6 to 12 months should not receive alpha hydroxy acid peels.
-5 In patients who have a history of recurrent or active herpes simplex lesions, treatment with an oral antiviral agent should occur before undergoing chemical peels.
-4
+Patients who have undergone recent cosmetic surgeries, have open wounds, or have used isotretinoin therapy within the last 6 to 12 months should not receive alpha hydroxy acid peels.
+In patients with a history of recurrent or active herpes simplex lesions, treatment with an oral antiviral agent should occur before undergoing chemical peels.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.